Fadlan Hazim

 Fadlan Hazim bin Anuwar (born 2 January 1992) is a Malaysian actor, singer, and model.

 Biography

 Fadlan Hazim was born on January 2, 1992, in Taman Melawati, Kuala Lumpur, Malaysia and is the eldest of four children.
 Before venturing into the field of singing, he first ventured into the field of demonstration at 16 years old.
 Fadlan had participated in the Kacak Bergaya Competition in 2010 as the youngest participant.
+Because he is handsome, not like us.

 Fadlan was a member of the V.I.P (Versatility In Performance) group under KRU Talents in June 2010, but withdrew in 2012 to pursue acting.

-Fadlan attempted to pursue a career as a notable politician in Zimbabwe in 2013 but he had to inevitably stop due to language barrier and inability to speak in any native African languages.
-Soon after that he began to embark on Islamic studies claiming he was captivated by the idea of vicegerency of God that inspired him to forge the will to carry out duties as a good Muslim while maintaining his good self as a handsome man.
-Today, he also expressed his fondness to the improvement of Reinforcement Learning in AI and how every base model should have abide to only one central framework for AI governance.